 Celibate Heroine: She doesn't want to get married, and has no Love Interest in the movie - a first for a Disney Princess.
-Though she does look stunned when she thinks a strapping Conan type is Dingwall's son.
+Though Young MacGuffindid get her attention, and she does look stunned when she thinks a strapping Conan type is Dingwall's son.

 Compressed Hair: Merida wears a tight-fitting headdress as part of her royal attire, which must be a bother given the untamed mass of her hair.

 Cool Big Sis: Her brothers only like their dad's story when she tells it.